7 Seaside Towns To Explore In Hong Kong

-But more so, Hong Kong also has a number of seaside towns where you can spend the day or weekend getting sunkissed at the sandy beaches, dining at the seafood restaurants, and of course, enjoying the amazing harbour views especially when the sun is out and about.
+But more so, Hong Kong also has a number of seaside towns where you can spend the day or weekend getting sunkissed at the sandy beaches, dining at the seafood restaurants and of course, enjoying the amazing harbour views especially when the sun is out and about.

-There are many things to love about Sai Kung—it's an ideal weekend getaway, perfect for a day trip, a foodie's paradise, and a haven for photographers.
+There are many things to love about Sai Kung—it's an ideal weekend getaway, perfect for a day trip, a foodie's paradise and a haven for photographers.
 This picturesque seaside town is brimming with cafes, restaurants and bars including Michelin-starred restaurants serving Cantonese seafood.
 To get the best views, head over to the waterfront promenade where you can always see fishing boats and seaboats, which completes the look of the town.

 The area is also a great place to try some water sports such as scuba diving and kayaking.
 Or if you just want to go around the island, boat tours are available for you to explore around the town and the surrounding offshore islands.
 Yacht and junk boat parties are a common sight here too.

-When it comes to bright and charming coastal scenery, nothing beats Shek O. Thanks to its location—at the southeastern part of Hong Kong—this quaint seaside town is blessed with beautiful sea views complete with vibrantly-coloured houses, close-knit community, and the icing on the cake—Shek O beach.
+When it comes to bright and charming coastal scenery, nothing beats Shek O. Thanks to its location—at the southeastern part of Hong Kong—this quaint seaside town is blessed with beautiful sea views complete with vibrantly coloured houses, a close-knit community and the icing on the cake—Shek O beach.
 The pride of the town, Shek O beach is well-loved for its clean waters which serve as a perfect spot for swimming or a romantic seaside walk.